eveshogweyore/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 5-listfilesdigitonly script displays current directory including hidden files in numerical order.

-The 6-firstdirectory creates a directory in the /tmp directory
+The 6-firstdirectory creates a directory in the /tmp directory.

+The 7-movethatfile script moves betty into a specified directory.